 2. Testing and Monitoring

-When it comes to mobile apps, a wide range of factors influence its success.
-These factors include the vast range of devices an app has to run on and taking into account the resolution, screen size, features, capabilities and so on of each device.
+When it comes to mobile app security, a wide range of factors influence its success.
+These factors include the vast range of devices an app has to run on and taking into account the resolution, screen size, features, capabilities, and so on of each device.
 So testing needs to be done not just on simulators and emulators, but in the real environment.
 Testing needs to continuously be carried out on actual devices and using the same infrastructure in which it will be deployed.
 Using an automated testing process would improve the process of handling frequent builds, identifying bugs, and resolving issues.

 3. Quality Control

 It is imperative to measure and validate all parts of the code from start to delivery, including all corrections that are added in between.
-Feedback and rating on app stores should be monitored constantly.
+Feedback and rating app stores should be monitored constantly.
 This will help tackle bugs, and pave the way for future enhancements and changes.

 DevOps doesn’t improve only one aspect of software development, it works on the whole structure.
 This results in a better process, effective collaboration, a quality end-product, valuable monitoring, and overall success of the app.
 Having DevOps implemented at the core of development and operations can boost the effectiveness of your app and, therefore, meet business goals.